These challenges are covered in depth in the complete

 - Scope confusion

-- Poor visibility into revisions
+- Poor revision visibility

 - Lack of estimate history